Launching a new membership site can feel a lot like the first day at a new school or job.

 First, find a content management system.
 WordPress is the most popular, but you don’t have to stick with a traditional CMS if it’s not your speed.

 In fact, for a content plan, project management tools like Coschedule and Trello can help you manage your assets and schedule more intuitively.
-You can check out a detailed guide to the latter two tools (plus a bonus) in our article about blogging.
+You can check out a detailed guide to the latter two tools (plus a bonus) in our article about blogging and SEO.

 I’m personally a fan of Trello in particular, and I’m not alone.